fieldtrip/website/tutorial/sourcemodel.md

 	cfg.parameter = 'anatomy';
 	ft_volumewrite(cfg, mri);

 The MATLAB-based preparation of the anatomical data is now finished.
-We created two .mgz files, one that can be used for the creation of a cortical-sheet based source model (Subject01.mgz), and one that can be used for the creation of a volume conduction model of the head (Subject01ctf.mgz).
-Moreover, 2 coregistration matrices have been constructed that allow to switch between coordinate systems.
+We created two .mgz files, one that can be used for the creation of a cortical sheet-based source model (Subject01.mgz), and one that can be used for the creation of a volume conduction model of the head (Subject01ctf.mgz).
+Moreover, 2 coregistration matrices have been constructed that enable switching between coordinate systems.

-###  Creation of cortical sheet with Freesurfer and resampling with HCP workbench
+###  Creation of cortical sheet with FreeSurfer and resampling with HCP workbench

 #### Source model: Introduction

 We will use FreeSurfer to create a source model that is based on a description of the cortical sheet.
 Essentially, we will construct a triangulated cortical mesh, ideally consisting of a number of approximately equally sized triangles that form a topological sphere for each of the cerebral hemispheres.
-FreeSurfer generates meshes with > 100000 vertices per hemisphere, which is too much for a workable M/EEG source reconstruction.
+FreeSurfer generates meshes with > 100000 vertices per hemisphere, which is too much for a workable MEEG source reconstruction.
 Therefore, we use HCP workbench to downsample the triangulated meshes.
 This step serves the purpose of retaining a topologically correct description of the surface, and keeping the variance in triangle size low.
 In contrast, MATLAB's reducepatch function breaks the topology and leads to a bigger variance in triangle size.
-A convenient byproduct of the proposed HCP-workbench based processing is that the resulting cortical meshes are surface-registered to a common template, which allows for direct comparison of dipole locations with the same index across subjects.
+A convenient byproduct of the proposed HCP workbench-based processing is that the resulting cortical meshes are surface-registered to a common template, which allows for direct comparison of dipole locations with the same index across subjects.

 The creation process of the source-space can be divided into 3 stages:
  1. Volumetric and surface-based processing in FreeSurfer.